 Lake Elmo Airport

 Located between the city of St. Paul to the west and the St. Croix River to the east, Lake Elmo Airport (21D) is convenient for both business and leisure flying.
-While LVN experiences the fewest operations of the MAC’s general aviation airports, it is still one of the top 10 busiest airports in Minnesota.
+While 21D experiences the fewest operations of the Metropolitan Airports Commission's general aviation airports, it is still one of the top 10 busiest airports in Minnesota.

 St. Paul Downtown Airport

-Located along the Mississippi River and just south of downtown Saint Paul, the St. Paul Downtown Airport engenders a vibrancy all its own.
-A popular base for corporate aircraft due to its location and for having the longest runway – 6,941 feet – in the MAC general aviation airport system, the airport also offers charter services, has two fixed-base operators and is home to a five-star rated restaurant.
+Located along the Mississippi River and just south of downtown Saint Paul, the St. Paul Downtown Airport (STP) generates a vibrancy all its own.
+A popular base for corporate aircraft due to its location and for having the longest runway – 6,941 feet – in the Metropolitan Airports Commission general aviation airport system, the airport also offers charter services, has two fixed-base operators, a U.S. Customs facility and is home to the highly popular Holman’s Table restaurant.

 About the MAC

-The Minnesota Legislature created the MAC in 1943 to promote the efficient, safe handling of air commerce and to develop the full potential of the Minneapolis-Saint Paul metropolitan area as an aviation center.
+The Minnesota Legislature created the Metropolitan Airports Commission in 1943 to promote the efficient, safe handling of air commerce and to develop the full potential of the Minneapolis-Saint Paul metropolitan area as an aviation center.